nocobase/nocobase/docs/en-US/api/env.md

 ### LOGGER_TRANSPORT

-Log transport, default ``console,dailyRotateFile``, options include
+Log transport, default is `console,dailyRotateFile`, options include

 - `console`
 - `dailyRotateFile`

 ### DAILY_ROTATE_FILE_DIRNAME

-`dailyRotateFile` path to store logs, default is `storage/logs`
+Path to save `dailyRotateFile` logs, default is `storage/logs`

-## Temporary environment variables
+## Temporary Environment Variables

-When installing NocoBase, you can assist the installation by setting temporary environment variables, such as
+The installation of NocoBase can be assited by setting temporary environment variables, such as:

 ```bash
 yarn cross-env \